How to Improve Your Conversation Skills (Even If You’re Shy)

 Concentrate on what your partner is saying and repeat it to yourself (in your head of course) if required to ensure that you understand what they’re saying.

-Pay more attention to other people.
-People appreciate being heard.
 Instead of immediately thinking about what you want to say after the other person has finished speaking, try to focus on what the other person is saying.

 If you want to be a successful communicator, one of the most crucial abilities you have to have is the ability to listen to others.
-Listening to others causes others to listen to and think about you as well.

-9. Allow yourself to be taught
+9. Allow Yourself to Be Taught

 If someone mentions something that you find confusing at first, ask them to go over the details with you.
 This way, you can benefit from their knowledge.

 When you’re talking, try to make a positive impact on your partner because that’s why they may still want to talk to you sometime later.
-Show compassion and support.

-Instead of laughing at another person’s problems, empathize with them and try to understand them.
 When someone tells you about something they did, sincerely congratulate and praise them.

 It’s crucial to know who you’re talking to.